Portraits of presidents of the United States: Barack Obama

 Barack Obama was the first president to have his portrait taken with a digital camera in January 2009 by Pete Souza, the then–official White House photographer, using a Canon EOS 5D Mark II.
 Obama was also the first president to have 3D portraits taken, which were displayed in the Smithsonian Castle in December 2014.

-On Monday February 12, 2018, the official presidential likenesses of Barack Obama and Michelle Obama were unveiled at the National Portrait Gallery.
+On February 12, 2018, the official presidential likenesses of Barack Obama and Michelle Obama were unveiled at the National Portrait Gallery.
 Kehinde Wiley painted Mr. Obama, while Amy Sherald painted Mrs. Obama.
 Different flowers in the background of Barack Obama's painting are symbolic, with chrysanthemums, for example, representing Chicago, and pikake representing Hawaii.
 The contemporary style of both paintings attracted note for breaking the trend of past presidential portraits being painted in a traditional style.

 The official White House portrait of Barack Obama was unveiled on September 7, 2022.
-It was painted by Robert McCurdy, who focused on working off of a photograph of the former President.
+It was painted by Robert McCurdy, who focused on working off of a photograph of the former president.
 In the photorealistic portrait, Obama is dressed in a black suit with a gray tie, and painted against a minimal white backdrop, a signature of McCurdy's artworks.
 At the same time, the official portrait for First Lady Michelle Obama, painted by realism artist Sharon Sprung, was also unveiled.
 In First Lady Obama's oil painting portrait, she appears in an off-the-shoulder turquoise gown against a warm pink wall, looking "intent but alluring and unmistakably herself."

 Donald Trump

-The first official presidential portrait of Donald Trump was released the day before his inauguration and was used for the official @POTUS Twitter account until May 5, 2017.
+The first official presidential portrait of Donald Trump was released on January 19, 2017, the day before his inauguration, and was used for the official @POTUS Twitter account until May 5, 2017.
+His official first term presidential portrait was released on October 6, 2017.
+For Trump's second term, a new portrait was taken and revealed to the public on January 17, 2025, which was replaced by another official portrait released on June 2, 2025.
 His portrait painting has been commissioned by the National Portrait Gallery using donations from Trump's Save America PAC.